reuk/wayverb/docs_source/context.md

 ## Acoustic Simulation and the Creative Arts

-Convolution reverbs are extremely useful to musicians and sound designers due to their flexibility.
-By convolving an IR with some other signal, that signal can be made to sound as though it was recorded in the same location as the IR.
+Musicians and sound designers can choose from an abundance of convolution reverb plugins, such as Waves' *IR1 Convolution Reverb* [@waves_ir1], Audio Ease's *Altiverb* [@altiverb], and Liquid Sonics' *Reverberate 2* [@reverberate2].
+These tools are extremely flexible: by convolving an IR with some other signal, that signal can be made to sound as though it was recorded in the same location as the IR.
 A music producer might use this technique to create a recording of an "orchestra" in which each instrument is recorded separately, composited, and convolved with the IR of a concert hall.
 Similarly, a foley artist could use convolution reverb to make studio-recorded effects sound more believable in the context of the environment on-screen.

 The main drawback of convolution reverbs is their dependency upon high-quality IR recordings.
 Although most tools come with a library of IRs, this library will not be comprehensive.
 In some circumstances (for example, when attempting to seamlessly combine foley effects with location recordings) a suitable pre-recorded IR will not be directly available.
-In other circumstances, it may not even be possible to create a suitable IR using traditional methods, because the reverb is designed to evoke an environment that does not (or cannot) exist.
+In other circumstances, it may not even be possible to record a suitable IR using traditional methods, because the desired reverb is designed to evoke an environment that does not (or cannot) exist.

 In these situations, the user has a few options.
 Firstly, a custom IR could be recorded.
 This will require specialist equipment, and access to the particular